Pawtuckaway State Park

 Are pets allowed at Pawtuckaway State Park?

-Pets are allowed on hiking trails through Reservation Road only, not through the main entrance.
-Pet are not permitted in the campground or beach area.
-See the NH State Parks Pets Policy
+Pets always allowed on hiking trails through Reservation Road all season, not through the main entrance.
+Pet are not permitted in the campground or beach area during the main camping season.
+Pets are allowed through the main gate before Memorial day and after Columbus day.
+See the NH State Parks Pets Policy for more information.

 Keep Your Parks Clean

 Through the Carry-In/Carry-Out Program, you can help us keep your parks clean and beautiful by carrying out whatever you carry in.
 Thank you for your cooperation and remember to recycle.

 For listings of current advisories, please visit the State of New Hampshire, Department of Environmental Services Beach Advisories website page.